QCircuitBench: A Large-Scale Dataset for Benchmarking Quantum Algorithm Design: Abstract

 \section{Abstract}

 Quantum computing is an emerging field recognized for the significant speedup it offers over classical computing through quantum algorithms.
 However, designing and implementing quantum algorithms pose challenges due to the complex nature of quantum mechanics and the necessity for precise control over quantum states.
 Despite the significant advancements in AI, there has been a lack of datasets specifically tailored for this purpose.
-In this work, we introduce QCircuitNet, the first benchmark and test dataset designed to evaluate AI's capability in designing and implementing quantum algorithms in the form of quantum circuit codes.
-Unlike using AI for writing traditional codes, this task is fundamentally different and significantly more complicated due to highly flexible design space and intricate manipulation of qubits.
-Our key contributions include: \begin{enumerate} \item A general framework which formulates the key features of quantum algorithm design task for Large Language Models. \item Implementation for a wide range of quantum algorithms from basic primitives to advanced applications, with easy extension to more quantum algorithms. \item Automatic validation and verification functions, allowing for iterative evaluation and interactive reasoning without human inspection. \item Promising potential as a training dataset through primitive fine-tuning results. \end{enumerate} We observed several interesting experimental phenomena: fine-tuning does not always outperform few-shot learning, and LLMs tend to exhibit consistent error patterns.
-QCircuitNet provides a comprehensive benchmark for AI-driven quantum algorithm design, offering advantages in model evaluation and improvement, while also revealing some limitations of LLMs in this domain.
+In this work, we introduce QCircuitBench, the first benchmark dataset designed to evaluate AI's capability in designing and implementing quantum algorithms using quantum programming languages.
+Unlike using AI for writing traditional codes, this task is fundamentally more complicated due to highly flexible design space.
+Our key contributions include: \begin{enumerate} \item A general framework which formulates the key features of quantum algorithm design for Large Language Models. \item Implementations for quantum algorithms from basic primitives to advanced applications, spanning 3 task suites, 25 algorithms, and 120,290 data points. \item Automatic validation and verification functions, allowing for iterative evaluation and interactive reasoning without human inspection. \item Promising potential as a training dataset through preliminary fine-tuning results. \end{enumerate} We observed several interesting experimental phenomena: LLMs tend to exhibit consistent error patterns, and fine-tuning does not always outperform few-shot learning.
+In all, QCircuitBench is a comprehensive benchmark for LLM-driven quantum algorithm design, and it reveals limitations of LLMs in this domain.